 Depending on your specific objectives and the nature of your business, you will need different types of data to fill in the knowledge gap.
 For example, you may need data on customer demographics, online behaviors, sector sales patterns, geolocation data, or broader industry trends.
 Depending on what you are marketing, data on weather patterns might be particularly useful.
 Depending on where you are selling, you might need data on footfall or average incomes in a particular neighborhood.

 The point is this: once you’ve figured out what you don’t know, or what your in-house data can’t tell you, you will need to figure out a data strategy.
 That means identifying what data sources you need to complement your own, where this data is held and by whom, and how you will obtain it and combine it with the data you have.

 The important thing is to figure out which tools or platforms will simplify the process for you.
 Depending on the marketing and data science resources you have access to, your priority might be tools that facilitate quick and easy connections to pre-vetted, quality data sources.
 Perhaps you’re looking for something that will help you clean up and harmonize your datasets, so all the data you need is compatible.
 Or maybe your main concern is selecting and applying the most relevant algorithm for your machine learning model.

 In any case, the key here is automation.
 From connecting to external datasets to feature selection and engineering, there’s simply no longer any need to perform fundamental data science tasks laboriously, by hand.
-In fact, with a comprehensive AI-driven platform, you will be able to automate all of the heavy lifting, helping you get your models production-ready and delivering timely insights at speed.
+In fact, with a comprehensive AI-driven platform, you will be able to automate all of the heavy lifting (and implement the right data science infrastructure for marketing), helping you get your models production-ready and delivering timely insights at speed.